Ruam Thai Sang Chart would welcome Gen Prayut if he wants to move

 He also expressed confidence that the PPRP would be a core party in forming the next government.
 He said the party had made gains in popularity in all regions.

-Gen Prayut is not a member of PPRP, but he was the party's successful candidate for prime minister after the last general election and, until recently, has been viewed as totally aligned with the party.
+Gen Prayut is not a PPRP member, but he was the party's successful candidate for prime minister after the last general election in 2019 and, until recently, has been viewed as totally aligned with the ruling party.

 - Keywords